 Recommended by Becki from Meet Me In Departures

-If you’re looking for the most quintessential fairytale castle, then it’s undoubtedly Burg Eltz.
+If you’re looking for the most quintessential fairytale castle, you have to put Burg Eltz on top of your Germany bucket list.
 This was by far the favourite castle I visited during my German fairytale castle road trip.
 Situated in the bottom of a valley (I know right, castles are usually on top of a hill), it’s perched on a rock, surrounded by ancient forests and rolling hills.
 Honestly, it’s so pretty that it looks like it’s been plucked right out of any fairytale story.

 Part of the reason the castle is in a valley and that it has so many original features is that it was never used for defence.
 It was a home and on the whole, a peaceful place.
 The castle is over 850 years old and miraculously been in the same family since it was built.
 Each generation added their own slant on the design, so when you’re looking at the castle you can clearly see the different architecture styles which spread over 500 years.
 The different styles blend seamlessly together.